Sonia Rathee

-Sonia Rathee (Note: सोनिया राठी) (born 25 December 1996) is an Indian-American actress, model, and dancer who works primarily in Indian television and film.
+Sonia Rathee (born 25 December 1996) is an Indian-American actress, model, and dancer who works primarily in Indian television and film.
 She is best known for her starring roles in the romantic drama series Broken But Beautiful (ALTBalaji) and the Netflix comedy Decoupled, as well as the films Tara vs Bilal and Kapkapiii.
 Rathee is also featured in Badshah's 2022 music video, "Chamkeela Chehra," and King's "Sarkaare."

 Early life: dates, places, education

 Sonia Rathee spent part of her life in Southern California – specifically San Diego – and, pursued higher education in the United States.
 She later moved to Mumbai to pursue a career in acting.

 Career: sequence and critical reception

 Rathee at a promotional event for Kapkapiii, May 22, 2025.

 Rathee made her acting debut in 2020 opposite to Vishal Vashishtha in the YouTube short film Shaadi Aaj Kal: A Wedding Story by FilterCopy.

 In 2021, Rathee rose to prominence portraying Rumi Desai, a lead character in all ten episodes of the third season of the romantic drama web series Broken But Beautiful, in English and Hindi, streaming on ALTBalaji and MX Player.
 She starred opposite Sidharth Shukla, earning widespread recognition for her performance, including a 2021 International Iconic Awards nomination for "Best Actress in a Web Series."

 In the same year, Rathee also played Masha in episodes 3 to 8 of the first season of the Netflix comedy series Decoupled, starring R. Madhavan and Surveen Chawla, which was released in both English and Hindi.

 In 2022, Rathee made her Bollywood debut, co-starring as Tara in the romantic comedy film Tara vs Bilal, in Hindi, with Harshvardhan Rane as Bilal.
 The film was produced by John Abraham and released on Netflix.

 Rathee starred as the lead in Badshah's 2022 music video "Chamkeela Chehra", directed by choreographer Punit Pathak.
 The music is on Badshah's album, Retropanda Part 1.
 In the music video, Rathee – the choreographed lead (backed by dance ensemble) - portrays a thief in a stylized bank heist.
 She trained in action choreography and performed the video's viral "hook step".
 (Note: Hook-step: In Indian popular music, especially in Indian hip-hop and Bollywood contexts, a hook-step is a catchy, repeatable dance move performed during a song's chorus (main repeated section).
 Often simple and visually distinct, it becomes closely associated with the track and is designed for easy imitation by fans and social media users.
 In "Chamkeela Chehra" (2022), Badshah and Sonia Rathee perform a fan-created hip-hop-inspired hook step that had gone viral prior to the video's release.)